apache/storm/external/storm-kinesis/README.md

     }
 }
 ```
-As you can see above the spout takes an object of Config in its constructor.
-The constructor of Config takes 8 objects as explained below.
+As you can see above the spout takes an object of KinesisConfig in its constructor.
+The constructor of KinesisConfig takes 8 objects as explained below.

 #### `String` streamName
 name of kinesis stream to consume data from